 Sometimes children can't find the writing tools they need in a pencil case.
-Based on Pandora bracelets, developers offered to design a pencil case with a different pocket for every accessory (scissors, pencils, markers...).
+Based on Pandora bracelets, developers offered to design a pencil case with a different cell for each item (scissors, pencils, markers).

-- Dana Rotem's idea: Dana asked, Whenever you walk with a friend under a single umbrella, eventually either you or your friend or your school bags get wet?
+- Dana Rotem's idea: Whenever you walk with a friend under a single umbrella, eventually, either you or your friend or your school bags get wet.
 Out of this need, Dana discussed the idea of an umbrella that could be connected to additives, thereby increasing its coverage area.

 - Ayalon Katz's ideas:

-1) I am in a tennis class, and I noticed that collecting balls is a very time-consuming exercise.
-So the idea meets this need - a robot to collect the balls and throw them in the direction of the net, so that will save us time.
-Rather than walk around the field and collect all the balls, we can gather them in one place.
+1) Ayalon participates in a tennis club, and he noticed that picking up the balls takes a lot of time.
+So his idea meets this need - a robot to collect the balls and throw them in the direction of the net.
+This will save us time, instead of walking around the court and picking up all the balls, we can pick them up from one place.

 - Tal's idea: Sole self-replacing shoe.
-The idea came to mind from Tal's need to switch shoes when she goes from a running training session to ballet class.
-Instead, Tal wants to replace the soles depending on the type of activity.
+The idea stemmed from Tal's need to switch shoes when she goes from a running training session to a ballet class.
+Instead, Tal wants to replace the soles according to the activity type.

-- Tamar Shoval's idea: To make it easier for children with ADHD to do their homework when there is noise, Tamar came up with the idea of headphones with soothing music which will be used by such children, so they can concentrate on homework.
+- Tamar Shoval's idea: To make it easier for children with ADHD to do their homework when there is noise, Tamar came up with the idea of headphones with soothing music, which will be used by such children so they can concentrate while doing homework.

-In the school year of 2015 students of the 3rd,4th,6th,7th and 8th-graders take entrepreneurship classes at school, with the encouragement of Entrepreneurship for Kids Program.
+In the school year of 2015, students of the third, fourth, sixth, seventh, and eighth grades attended entrepreneurship classes at school, with the encouragement of the Entrepreneurship for Kids Program.

-Teacher Michal Mamman, familiar with the program from previous years, encouraged the students to suggest ideas for projects, and here are some of them:
+Teacher Michal Mamman, familiar with the program from previous years, encouraged the students to think of ideas, and here are some of them:

 Project ideas of the 8th-grade students

-The idea to install the soccer goal spots in the school yard comes from the need of students to play soccer at recess and after school hours, which is a common activity in Israel.
+The idea to install the soccer goal spots in the schoolyard, coming from the need of students to play soccer at recess and after school hours, which is an everyday activity in Israel.

-The same need was with the 3rd and 4th-grade students who asked to be partners in realizing the idea.
+The same need came up in the 3rd and 4th-grade students who asked to take part in realizing the idea.

-The students prepared a list of reasons supporting the idea, in order to convince the school administration to comply and assist where possible.
+The students prepared a list of reasons that support and justify the need for the idea to convince the school header to comply and assist where possible.

-At this stage, the students drafted a letter that they intend to give to the Mayor of Ramat Gan, Mr. Israel Singer.
+At this stage, the entrepreneurial students have written a letter they intend to give to the Mayor of Ramat Gan, Mr. Israel Singer.

-Read about the whole project of Installing soccer goal spots on the Kids initiate page.
+Read more about the initiative of installing soccer goal spots on the Kids initiate page.

-In light of the student's experience in last year's attempt in setting up a squeezed fruit stand, young entrepreneurs have raised the idea to operate a pancake stand called HaManhil Pancake House.
+In light of the experience of the school students last year in setting up a squeezed fruit stand, the young entrepreneurs have come up with an idea for running a pancake stand called HaManhil Pancake House.

-The students planned where the Pancake House will be set up on a Friday.
-They then thought about what would be required from them for the success of the project and divided up the roles.
+Then, they thought about what would be required from them for the success of the enterprise and divided up the roles.

-In the end, the pancake stand project was not approved by the school's PTA, and instead a planned project ice cream, was approved both by the school's principal and by the PTA.
+In the end, the pancake stand venture was not approved by the school's PTA.
+Instead, the students planned another project of an ice cream stand - this project was supported both by the school principal and the parent committee.

-The students feel the need to improve the hygiene standard of the school's toilet and want to create a pleasant atmosphere.
+The students feel the need to improve the hygiene standard of the school's restroom and want it to be more pleasant.

-For this, 8th-graders sat and planned what should be done to ensure that this happens.
+For this, eighth-graders sat and planned what should be done to make this happen.

-They planned that first the bathroom will be cleaned thoroughly.
-At the same time seek from school children products and accessories to help in maintaining cleanliness.
-The division was made by grades at school:
+They planned that first, the restroom would be cleaned thoroughly.
+At the same time, they will ask all school students to bring products and accessories to help keep it clean.
+The division was made between the grades in the school:

 1st-grade - toilet paper (each child will bring one roll)